sebastus/Curtain-Wall-Modules/vm-from-image-linux/README.md

 # Overview

-This module creates a Linux VM from an artefact made by the vhd-or-image module.
+This module creates a Linux VM from an image artefact made by the vhd-or-image module.

 &nbsp;
 # Execution requirements